genexus-books/Saia/docs/Backoffice.md

 This documentation will guide you through the several features and functionalities of the GBrain backoffice.

-When accessing the GBrain backoffice, you will be presented with a dashboard on the home screen.
+When accessing the GBrain backoffice, a dashboard is shown on the home screen.
 This dashboard displays essential indicators related to usage and costs for the selected project.

 At the right top of the header, you can select the project you want to view.
 After selecting a project, the information shown on the dashboard is filtered as well as all the options offered in the left menu.
 In addition, next to the project name you can find a user menu to access user-specific tasks and a configuration menu that allows you to customize settings such as dark mode or font size.